California is a state that evokes images of creativity, innovation, and natural beauty.

 Don’t forget to ride one of San Francisco’s iconic cable cars to get the best experience California offers on your trip.

-10. Visiting the famous Hearst Castle
+10. The famous Hearst Castle

 If you’re looking for a truly unique and unforgettable experience in California, look no further than a visit to Hearst Castle.